UBC-FRESH/nemora/docs/howto/custom_distributions.md

 Python API directly, by installing a plugin that exposes an entry point, or by pointing the toolkit at a YAML configuration file.

+The helper `nemora.distributions.default_parameter_bounds()` exposes Nemora’s canonical parameter constraints (e.g. enforcing positive shape/scale parameters or simplex-constrained `omega` weights).
+CLI and fitting helpers fall back to these defaults whenever an individual `Distribution` does not override the `bounds` field.

 ## Python API

 ```python